Skip to Main Content

 A course will usually provide some sort of certificate if you complete it successfully whereas in-house training will not.
 So, if you learn a new skill in-house, it is important to keep a log.
 This log is a record of your training which illustrates your competency if you ever need to justify yourself to the GDC.

-We expect the trainee to begin their programme of study within two years of commencing employment.
+The trainee must begin their programme within two years of commencing employment.

-Once on the programme of study, they must normally achieve their award or qualification and register with the GDC within the normal duration of the course or up to one year thereafter.
+The trainee should achieve their award, or qualification, within the normal duration of the course or up to one year after the expected course completion date.

 No, as long as you are trained, competent and indemnified to carry out this duty, it is not a requirement that you be assisted by another member of the dental team.